ryannel/gosqs/README.md

 # GOSQS

-This is a thing wrapper library around the GO AWS SDK's SQS functions.
+This is a thin wrapper library around the GO AWS SDK's SQS functions.
 This wrapper seeks to simplify the the usage and unit testing of SQS queues.

 # Usage